UFO-Tech/json-rpc-bundle/README.md

 Congratulations, your RPC server is ready to use!!!

-Execute the GET request for the URL, on which your server is accessible (default: /api):
+Execute GET request on url you use to access your server.
+GET /api:

 ```json
 {